fwachsmuth/Filmkorn-Raw-Scanner/README.md

 Also, if you want to scan color film, make sure to get a decent high CRI LED.
 This is particularly important for scanning color neg film.

 The above totals to €240, so you have ~100€ left to get the electronics and an old Noris projector.
 You'll also need an external USB3 Drive, ideally a fast SSD — this scanner creates a ton of data (about 35 MB/s).

-IMPORTANT: External SSD (and HDD) can cause power shortages (and glitches) on the Raspi, since the continuous writing of large files is uncommon stress for the Raspi (whcih also drives a camera and is busy processing image data).
-It is highly recommended to connect an external drive via an active USB3 Hub.
-This eliminates all power problems.
+IMPORTANT: External SSD (and HDD) can cause power shortages (and glitches) on the Raspi, since the continuous writing of large files is uncommon stress for the Raspi (which also drives a camera and is busily processing image data).
+You really need a 5V/27W Power Supply for the Raspi (not the standard 15W one), or you'll need to connect your external drive via an active USB3 Hub.
+This also eliminates power problems.

 #### The electronics
 Ebay and/or AliExpress are good sources here, depending on how long you can wait and/or risk counterfeits...